Cosys-Lab/Cosys-AirSim/docs/dynamic_objects.md

 Average Time Between Changes    | Average time delta in seconds between changes Max Time Between Changes Offset | Maximum time delta offset in seconds between changes (to not have all objects change at same time a small random offset is used)

-- There are some other more simple dynamic objects such as doors and conveyor belts.
-They have self-explanatory settings very similar to those above.
+- There are some other more simple dynamic objects such as doors and conveyor belts that have self-explanatory settings very similar to those above.
 All are based on the seed randomisation.

 ### Grouped AI
 A human looking AI is also available to walk dynamically between a set of self chosen waypoints.
 They are based on the DetourAIController of Unreal so will avoid each other and the user pretty well.